It can be hard to know how to read the Bible. After all, what other book on our shelves is as ancient and mysterious!

 That might sound a little strange, but let me show you what I mean with a story from the Bible.
-It’s a dramatic moment.
-Isaiah is an important man from the Old Testament, and he is having a vision.

 What does this look like to you?
 Look around at the throne room, are there marble columns?
 Gold or rubies?
 What does the throne look like?
 How does the train of the Lord’s garment look as it fills the whole room?
 Seraphim is a fancy word for angels.
 What do they look like to you?